Skip to main content

 Feedback and contact information

-We’ll consider your request and get back to you in ten working days.
+We’ll consider your request and get back to you within ten working days.

 Reporting accessibility problems with this website

-Please tell us what part of the website you are visiting, what you are trying to do and what is preventing you from doing what you need to do.
-If possible, please tell us what device and which browser you’re using.
+Tell us what part of the website you are visiting, what you are trying to do and what is preventing you from doing what you need to do.
+If possible, tell us what device and which browser you’re using.
 We will get back to you within three working days.

 Enforcement procedure